 If you are importing or manufacturing a pesticide, veterinary medicine, or other hazardous substance for use in New Zealand, you must ensure it's approved.
 If it's not, apply for approval here.

-We recommended that you contact one of our advisors as early in the application process as possible.
+We recommended you contact one of our advisors as early as possible.
 We can help answer any questions you may have during the preparation of your application.
-Contact us:
+Contact us by:

 - phone (within New Zealand): 0800 2255 372 (0800 CALL EPA)